 - Ms Sharon Keogh (Director & Co-Founder of Irish Neonatal Health Alliance; Founder of Monoamniotic Twins Ireland).

-Applications are invited for 5 PhD Scholarships with the HRB Neonatal Encephalopathy PhD Training Network (NEPTuNE) to support full time structured PhD research.
-The HRB NEPTuNE programme will support both training and research projects for 5 doctoral trainees in patient-focused research.
+The HRB NEPTuNE programme will support full time structured PhD, both training and research projects for 5 doctoral trainees in patient-focused research.
 The new HRB NEPTuNE trainees will start in October 2018.

 The structured PhD degree is a doctoral training programme with the core component of advancement of knowledge through original research and integrated support for professional development.
 The programme is student centered and the qualification is designed to enhance, improve and directly engage the student in relevant research skills.
 In addition, it will offer the student disciplinary, generic and transferable skills, tailored to suit the experience of the student and reflect the disciplinary requirements.